 Working with faculty

-When pursuing a degree in Musical Theatre, you have the opportunity to work closely with award-winning faculty who have vast experience in the field.
+When pursuing a degree in Musical Theatre, you have the opportunity to work closely with award-winning faculty who have expertise and experience in the field.
 Many of our instructors have worked on and off Broadway, on national tours, in regional theatres across the country, and on international productions.

 Due to the small size of the program, Musical Theatre faculty work closely with you, both in the classroom and on stage, regularly providing feedback on your strengths and weaknesses and equipping you with strategies to grow as a student and artist.